MICA-MNI/BrainSpace/docs/pages/matlab_doc/support_functions/diffusion_embedding.rst

 Description
 --------------
 Performs the diffusion procedure.
-This implementation is based on the `mapalign package <https://github.com/satra/mapalign>`_ by Satrajid Ghosh
+This implementation is based on the `mapalign package <https://github.com/satra/mapalign>`_ by Satrajid Ghosh.